sktamagaw/erdos-fall22-mulberry/README.md

     - Neural Network Models.ipynb

         Creating Neural Network Models.
+This notebook was created by my team member [Michelle Lobb](https://github.com/michellelobb).
 A summary of these can be found [here](https://docs.google.com/document/d/1RBTwPmg-FhYvKPpLcc3vhlfQJsN615UCrALc_UfR7oo/edit)
     - Other models

         A folder that contains our initial models